Shopify/polaris/src/components/Link/README.md

 #### External links

 Use the `external` prop to make the link open in a new tab (or window, depending on the merchant’s browser settings).
-Opening new tabs is only recommended if opening the page in the same tab would disrupt what the merchant is currently doing.
+Open a page in a new tab only when opening a page in the same tab might disrupt the merchant’s workflow.

 To make the external link functionality clear to all merchants: